Savvythelegend/PGDocs/docs/logical_replication.md

       dbname: app
 ```

-!!!
-Info
+:::info
 For more details on configuring the `externalClusters` section, see the
     ["Bootstrap" section](bootstrap.md#the-externalclusters-section) of the
     documentation.